 M.Sc.
-Physics (Under the Honours Scheme) Semester-II MHP-424 ATOMIC AND MOLECULAR SPECTROSCOPY
+Physics Semester-II PHY-424 ATOMIC AND MOLECULAR SPECTROSCOPY

-Credit Hours (per week): 4 Total Hours: 60 Max.
-Marks: 100
+Teaching Hours (per week): 4 Total Credits: 4 Credits LTP: 310 Total Hours: 60 Max.
+Marks: 100 (Theory Marks: 75+ Internal Assessment: 25)

 - 1. There will be five sections. - 2.
-Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
-The candidate will have to attempt six questions in section A. - 3.
+Section A is compulsory and will be of 15 marks consisting of 8 short answer type questions carrying 2.5 mark each covering the whole syllabus.
+The answer should not exceed 50 words.
+The candidate will have to attempt any six questions in this section. - 3.
 Sections B, C, D and E will be set from units I, II, III &IV respectively and will consist of two questions of 15 marks each from the respective unit.
-The candidates are required to attempt one question from each of these sections. - 4.
-Scientific calculator is allowed.
+The candidates are required to attempt one question from each of these sections.
+Each question in these sections should not have more than two subparts. - 4.
+Non-Programmable Scientific calculator is allowed.

-Course Objectives: The purpose of the course is to introduce students to methods of Atomic and Molecular Spectroscopy and to develop required skills to solve problems of atomic spectra of one and two valance electrons, spectroscopy terminology, Molecular spectroscopy, structural determination of molecules, Fourier Series and transformations in quantum mechanics, and other fields of physics.
-It includes interaction energies involving L-S and J-J interactions and selection rules governing transitions, effect of magnetic field on spectral lines and broadening of lines. molecular spectra pertaining to rotational and vibrational motion, Raman and electronic spectroscopy and Frank-Condon principle etc.
+Course Objectives: The purpose of the course is to study Atomic and Molecular Spectroscopy in detail and to develop required skills to solve problems of atomic spectra of one and two valance electron system and to understand microwave, IR, Raman and electronic spectroscopy.
+Determine structure of molecules, Fourier transform spectroscopy.
+It includes knowledge of interaction energies involving L-S and J-J interactions and selection rules governing transitions, effect of magnetic field on spectral lines and broadening of lines. molecular spectra pertaining to rotational and vibrational motion, analytical techniques and Frank-Condon principle etc.